memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 In this article, we installed Zephyr and its tools using Nordic's [toolchain manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager), and with it have a base environment that we'll use in this series.
 Since your preference for development environments and installation for sure greatly varies, finding the matching solution will always be your own task.
 With the contents of the `setup.sh` script that we created in this article, you should have a good idea about what's involved when creating your own setup.

-> **Note:** You can find an example application skeleton in the [`00_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/00_basics).
+> **Note:** The example application skeleton created throughout this article is available in the [`00_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/00_basics).

-We then had a quick look at Zephyr's application types and created a skeleton _freestanding_ application, which we've compiled using CMake directly, and via Zephyr's meta-tool `west`.
-We've seen how we can parameterize our build to pick a certain _board_ and concluded, that it might be beneficial to use `west` over plain CMake - but you can always pick your preference.
+We then had a quick look at Zephyr's application types and created a skeleton _freestanding_ application, which we've compiled using CMake directly, and via Zephyr's meta-tool _West_.
+We've seen how we can parameterize our build to pick a certain _board_ and concluded, that it might be beneficial to use _West_ over plain CMake - but you can always pick your preference.

 We then brushed over the extension commands `flash` and `debug` that allow us to program the application to our board and to debug it using `gdb`.
 Finally, we've had a quick look at a possible `vscode` debugging integration.